We're changing the way older people will spend the third part of life.

 Eugene Marchese, Guild Living

 Our research will benefit our City, but also our nation and society.

 We are creating adaptable spaces where people can age in place.

 We will offer fresh, new and vibrant later living options in Bath.

 Bringing Forward A Unique Later Living Community.

-Guild Living will reinstate older people at the heart of our lives and communities by delivering academically-led, innovative ways to live independently in the heart of Bath.
-Our unique third age community will be located in the Western Riverside area of Bath.
-This new Guild Living community will enable people to ‘age in place’, whilst they are secure in the knowledge that their wellbeing and long-term care needs are catered for.
+Guild Living is proposing an innovative way to live independently in the heart of Bath.
+Our unique third age community will be located in the Western Riverside area, and will enable people to ‘age in place’.
+All the while, secure in the knowledge that their wellbeing and long-term care needs are catered for.

 Set in the vibrant, cultural centre of Bath, we are striving to make a real impact on the way people age.
 We step out of the mould of traditional retirement operators and developers.
 After development, Guild Living will remain in place as the operator, continuing to provide facilities for the local community.

 Not only will Guild Living’s community combine beautiful architecture and interiors but, in partnership with the University of Bath, it will also offer groundbreaking wellness programmes to ensure that the focus is on healthspan and not just lifespan.

 If you support Guild Living’s proposals, you can express your views on the B&NES website HERE>